So, we have put together this guide to show you what to look for and to help you make a fair comparison.

 Here are the certified CADR numbers for the EJ120 air purifier:

 - Pollen CADR: 360

-How to Compare when a Product Doesn’t Show the CADRSome brands will show something related such as the size of a room it will clean along and maybe the associated air changes per hour.
+How to Compare when a Product Doesn’t Show the CADRSome brands will show something related such as the size of a room it will clean and maybe the associated air changes per hour.